What is an Orthotic?

 If you have had foot, knee, or back pain in your life, you have probably wondered what possible solutions there are.
-While surgery and physical therapy are options, one of the minimally invasive, but nonetheless helpful tools is the orthotic.
-An orthotic is a medical device that is placed inside the shoes to provide helpful support and corrections to issues of the gait that cause misalignment and ultimately pain throughout the body.
-Even if your pain isn’t on the level of considering surgery, orthotics are a great first line of defense you should consider.
+While surgery and physical therapy are options, one minimally invasive but nonetheless helpful tool is the orthotic.

 Defining Orthotics